shexweeknd/shexweeknd/README.md

 - **42 Anatananarivo**

-> Actually I'm a student in The common core. 🧑🏾‍💻
+> At this time, I'm a student in The 42 common core cursus. 🧑🏾‍💻

 - **ESP Antsiranana**

-> Graduated with a bachelor's degree in 2023. 🎓
+> Graduated with a bachelor's degree since 2023. 🎓

 ## CONTACTS